The Benefits of Psychedelics

 Changes in Brain Activity

-Interestingly, psychedelic compounds were originally utilised in psychiatric therapy during the mid-twentieth century before being banned as Schedule 1 drugs due to their potential for misuse.
-With the emergence of numerous clinical trials over the past two decades on the safety and efficacy of these medications for a variety of indications including end-of-life anxiety amongst terminally ill patients, we are now seeing a resurgence in interest towards these psychoactive substances.
+Interestingly, psychedelic compounds were originally utilized in psychiatric therapy during the mid-twentieth century before being banned as Schedule 1 drugs due to their potential for misuse.
+With the emergence of numerous clinical trials over the past two decades on the safety and efficacy of these medications for a variety of indications, including end-of-life anxiety amongst terminally ill patients, we are now seeing a resurgence in interest towards these psychoactive substances.

 Who needs therapy when you can just drop acid and find inner peace?